lunastra26/lunastra26.github.io/_pages/cv.md

 ======
 * Ph.D in Electrical and Computer Engineering (Minor: Optical Sciences), University of Arizona, 2023
 * M.S. in Electrical and Computer Engineering, University of Arizona, 2016
-#* B.E. in Electronics and Comm, GitHub University, 2012
+[//]: # * B.E. in Electronics and Comm, GitHub University, 2012

 Work experience
 ======
 * 2023: Postdoctoral Fellow
   * Center for Advanced Imaging Innovation and Research, NYU Grossman School of Medicine
-  * PI: Dr. Daniel K Sodickson and Dr. Hersh Chandarana
+  * PIs: Dr. Daniel K Sodickson and Dr. Hersh Chandarana

 * 2017-2023: Research Assistant
   * Department of Medical Imaging, University of Arizona